Fantastic Four poster

 The inciting incident occurs at 12 minutes when Reed is recruited by Dr. Storm to join the Baxter Foundation and work on a full-scale quantum gate - his dream is suddenly within reach but requires leaving his old life behind..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to After learning the military will control their discovery, Reed, Johnny, Victor, and Ben decide to take the unauthorized trip to Planet Zero themselves - a reckless choice driven by ego and fear of losing their achievement., moving from reaction to action.
+This illustrates the protagonist's commitment to After learning the military will control their discovery, Reed, Johnny, Victor, and Ben decide to take the unauthorized trip to Planet Zero themselves - a reckless choice driven by ego and fear of losing their achievement., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Ben (now The Thing) is deployed as a military weapon against his will.
+Significantly, this crucial beat Ben (now The Thing) is deployed as a military weapon against his will.
 Reed witnesses this betrayal and realizes the government will exploit them.
 False defeat - they're prisoners, not heroes., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Victor returns and kills multiple scientists, destroys the facility, and begins opening a portal to destroy Earth.
-Dr. Storm is killed trying to stop him - literal death of the father figure/mentor., indicates the protagonist at their lowest point.
+Dr. Storm is killed trying to stop him - literal death of the father figure/mentor., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 The team chooses to go through the portal together to stop Victor on Planet Zero - synthesizing the lesson that they're stronger together, accepting their powers instead of fighting them., demonstrating the transformation achieved throughout the journey.